Medical Electives in Manali, India

 We have three rural clinics which are part of our work.
 Jibhi which is about 100 kilometres south of Manali where we have clinics fortnightly on Saturday.
 Our primary health workers are based here for 9 months of the year.
 The second is at Kaza, Spitti which is across the Rohtang and Kunzum passes about 200 km north east of Manali.
 The doctors take turns to run village clinics in Spitti in summer.
 The third is Mudgaon, Lahaul about 150 km. north west of Manali across the Rohtang pass.
 We have two primary health workers staying here for the whole year and the doctors again take turns to run this clinic in summer.
 You are welcome to visit these clinics if you are here after the passes open.

 You will be here as an observer.
 You will not be given any responsibilities.
 As an observer, however, you may be requested to help the staff at their work.
 The learning structure is informal and bidirectional.
 You will be expected to ask lots of questions.
 You will be expected to attend all activities of the hospital and follow the hospital schedule and rules.
 This means no smoking and drinking on campus.
+Please do dress appropriate to the culture, which means no tank tops and short skirts or shorts please.

 I came to India for the snowboarding kayaking /trekking potential and for soem developing world medicine experience.
 Before i arrived at LWH it would be fair to say i was more than a little disillusioned with my career choice.
 I am please to say that i once again realise the reasons i chose to study medicine.
 My confidence, knowledge and practical skills have improved more than they have had in the preceding two years.
 Never before in my medical career have i felt that my opinion has mattered to my tutors.
 It has been the best elective even with no snow on the hills or water in the river.